 Schematic sketches of radius, density, and density contrast of an overdense fluctuation.
 It initially expands with the Hubble expansion, reaches a maximum radius (solid vertical line), and undergoes violent relaxation during collapse (dashed vertical line), which results in the dissipationless matter forming a stable halo.
-Meanwhile the ordinary matter ρ b continues to dissipate kinetic energy and contract, thereby becoming more tightly bound, until dissipation is halted by star or disk formation, explaining the origin of galactic spheroids and disks.
+Meanwhile the ordinary matter pb continues to dissipate kinetic energy and contract, thereby becoming more tightly bound, until dissipation is halted by star or disk formation, explaining the origin of galactic spheroids and disks.

 (This was the simplified discussion of BFPR84; the figure is from my 1984 lectures at the Varenna school.
-Now we take into account halo growth by accretion, and the usual assumption is that spheroids form mostly as a result of galaxy mergers Toomre 1977.)
+Now we take into account halo growth by accretion, and the usual assumption is that large stellar spheroids form mostly as a result of galaxy mergers Toomre 1977.
+Now we think that the most intermediate mass stellar spheroids form because of disk instability.)